 Language proficiency assessment of International Studies minors is similar to that of majors, except that minors must demonstrate proficiency only through the 103 level.

-Three career paths draw especially heavily on a background in International Studies.
-One is employment with international governmental of non-governmental organizations, ranging from the United Nations to one of the more than 40 specialized agencies that deal with everything from development aid to health care.
-A valuable opportunity for Loyola students interested in careers with international organizations is the Model United Nations, which each year sends a group of students to U. N. headquarters in New York to participate in a week-long simulation of the General Assembly.
+A number of career paths draw especially heavily on a background in International Studies.
+One is employment with international governmental or non-governmental organizations, ranging from the United Nations to one of the more than 40 specialized agencies that deal with everything from development aid to health care.
+A valuable opportunity for Loyola students interested in careers with international organizations is the Model United Nations, which each year sends a group of students to UN headquarters in New York to participate in a week-long simulation of the General Assembly.
 Diplomacy is a second important career path for international studies majors.
-The most prestigious diplomatic career for U.S. citizens is that of Foreign Service Officer in the Department of State, which has recently substantially increased its hiring.
+The most prestigious diplomatic career for US citizens is that of Foreign Service Officer in the Department of State, which has recently substantially increased its hiring.
 More than a dozen Loyola graduates are currently serving as Foreign Service Officers.
 Finally, private companies are the largest source of employment opportunities for students with training in international studies.
 A growing number of firms are interested in hiring students with a background in international relations or knowledge of other languages and cultures.
 The Chicago metropolitan area, whose economy is highly internationalized, is an especially good location for finding a job with an international company.

 For many International Studies students, the most appropriate graduate training is a Masters Degree in International Studies.
 Interdisciplinary international studies programs at the graduate level specialize in training students for careers in international organizations, government service or private companies.
 They combine a curriculum in international economics, politics, or culture, with specialized training in a particular country or region.
-Other international studies students, who are interested in pursuing careers in international law or business, receive advanced degrees those fields.
+Other international studies students, who are interested in pursuing careers in international law or business, receive advanced degrees in those fields.

 If a student entered Loyola as an International Studies major, he or she need not formally declare.